BUCT-IUSRC/Dataset__ParallelBody/README.md

+      ParallelBody: A Multi-sensory Interactive Perception Dataset for Intelligent Vehicles This dataset is in kitti format and our main baseline is built in SFD(https://github.com/LittlePey/SFD), please refer to the SFD configuration environment if needed.
-      ParallelBody: A Multi-sensory Interactive Perception Dataset for Intelligent Vehicles The ParallelBody dataset is collected by a multimodal data acquisition platform constructed in the laboratory, which is equipped with sensors other than cameras, LiDAR, millimeter wave radar, IMU, and light, vibration, and sound sensors to obtain information about the scene elements, and the dataset contains challenging scenarios, including a variety of road conditions, lighting conditions, and other challenging scenarios.
+  The ParallelBody dataset is collected by a multimodal data acquisition platform constructed in the laboratory, which is equipped with sensors other than cameras, LiDAR, millimeter wave radar, IMU, and light, vibration, and sound sensors to obtain information about the scene elements, and the dataset contains challenging scenarios, including a variety of road conditions, lighting conditions, and other challenging scenarios.
 The sensor setup is as follows: